progs2002/LinearTransformation/README.md

 # LinearTransformation

-## The goal of this article is to show you how useful matrices can be in transforming 2D space making really cool visual animations inspired by a youtube series <a href="https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab">Essense of Linear Algebra" by 3Blue1Brown</a> (Go check out his channel if you haven't already).
+## The goal of this article is to show you how useful matrices can be in transforming 2D space and making really cool visuals.
+This repo is inspired by the youtube series <a href="https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab">"Essense of Linear Algebra" by 3Blue1Brown</a> (Go check out his channel if you haven't already).
 I highly recommend you to read this document before moving on with the actual software.

 <br>